vpenso/vm-tools/docs/network.md

 ### Usage

-The configuration provides pre-defined list of tuples of a MAC and IP address pair with a corresponding hostname.
+The default configuration provides a pre-defined list of **tuples for MAC- and IP-address pairs with a corresponding hostname**.
+These are used to configure network for the virtual machine instances.

 Use the `list` sub-command to show all pre-defined tuples: